devfardin/Todo-application/README.md

   - Closed tasks

 - Users can easily create a new task with a single click.
-- Users have the ability to delete their current tasks.
+- Users can delete their current tasks.
 - Users can update their tasks as needed.

 **Technologies Used:**